 Dermatitis herpetiformis (DH) is an autoimmune blistering skin disease associated with coeliac disease (gluten enteropathy).
 DH may be considered as a cutaneous manifestation of coeliac disease.

 - For coeliac disease, UK prevalence is around 1%.

-DH is an intensely itchy bullous rash.
+DH is an intensely itchy bullous rash characterised clinically by grouped vesicles on an erythematous base.
 It characteristically affects extensor surfaces, particularly the scalp, buttocks, elbows and knees.
 However, lesions can occur on any area of skin.

 - The lesions are papules and blisters, up to 1 cm in diameter, which are extremely itchy.
 They arise on normal or reddened skin.
 Burning, stinging and intense pruritus can precede the appearance of new lesions.